DipsanaRoy/learn-c-with-practice/README.md

 - `YY` → Sequential index within that chapter
 - `topic` → Brief content description

-> 🧠 Comment headings and note titles follow the same format for easy recovery or automation if needed.
+> 🧠 Comment headings and note titles follow the same format for easy recovery or automation if needed like `// C1.1.
+Description` across files (`CX.Y.`).

 ---